Tommy356/etConnect-Demo/README.md

 About the Demo Version:
 -----------------------
-The public demo version utilizies the compiled binaries of the etConnect framework in a little demo application.
+This public demo version utilizies the compiled binaries of the etConnect framework in a little demo application.
 The Demo-App monitors all etConnect devices available within a network domain and shows how to 'vend' objects as a service as well as to subscribe to objects vended by other devices and to remotely call their public methods.